Helm Chart Configuration & Dependencies

 - The embedded Bitnami PostgreSQL chart is included for convenience and is suitable for quick start, testing, and some production scenarios.

-- However, for most production environments, we recommend using a dedicated PostgreSQL server—either a managed database from your cloud provider or a self-hosted, production-grade PostgreSQL instance—for improved scalability, backup, and high availability.
+- However, for most production environments, we recommend using a dedicated PostgreSQL serverβeither a managed database from your cloud provider or a self-hosted, production-grade PostgreSQL instanceβfor improved scalability, backup, and high availability.

 - If you choose to use the embedded Bitnami PostgreSQL chart in production, ensure you have appropriate backup and monitoring strategies in place.

-To use an external database, set postgresql.enabled: false
+To use an external database, set postgresql.enabled: false and configure postgresql.host, postgresql.port, and authentication values accordingly.

-6. Experimental: Longhorn Storage Support
+6. Longhorn Storage Supportβ

 - Install Longhorn on your cluster: